KatherineMichel/portfolio/doc/2024-recap.md

 Because our DjangoCon US host city Durham, North Carolina has the largest population of lemurs outside of Madagascar, we featured a "friendly" lemur on our website last year.

 ![](2024-recap-images/djangocon-us-2023-website-header.png)
-A friendly lemur with a smile on its face
+A "friendly" lemur with a smile on its face

 After years of hearing about [Tanganyika Wildlife Park](https://twpark.com/) in Goddard, Kansas, mom and I decided to go.
 I had no idea until I got there that you can feed lemurs.
 They were so soft and gentle.
 I loved spending time with these real-life, friendly lemurs!